CIFNet: An Analytic Neural Learning Framework for Efficient and Calibrated Class-Incremental Learning: Experimental Evaluation

+All experiments use a ResNet-18 \cite{he2016deep} backbone as the feature extractor, a standard architecture widely adopted in the CIL literature that provides a balanced trade-off between representational capacity and computational cost.
+All buffer-based methods are constrained to 2,000 stored samples.
+Traditional replay and distillation approaches store raw images, requiring approximately $1,206.40$\,MB on ImageNet-100, whereas CIFNet stores compact latent embeddings, reducing the buffer footprint to $4.10$\,MB under the same exemplar constraint.

-CIFNet was implemented in PyTorch, the code is available on our GitHub\footnote{\url{https://github.com/AlejandroDopico2/CIFNet}}.
-All the other methods were chosen from the repository of Zhou et al.\footnote{\url{https://github.com/zhoudw-zdw/CIL_Survey/}}.
-The experiments were carried out on an NVIDIA GeForce RTX 3090 Ti GPU and an Intel Core i7-12700K CPU.
+CIFNet is implemented in PyTorch \footnote{The link to the code on GitHub will be left here if the article is accepted.}.
+Regarding training hyperparameters, CIFNet requires no learning rate, epoch count, or optimiser schedule.
+All other baselines follow configurations from their original implementations or \cite{zhou2024cil_survey}.
+Experiments were conducted on an NVIDIA RTX 3090 Ti GPU and an Intel Core i7-12700K CPU.